 Problem 3.
 There is no rule that the bits are stored in a certain way on the space stations.
-One can invent complicated contraptions to store the bits as coins on a table. or in the position of any object on the space station, or in whatever states any kind of object can have.
+One can invent complicated contraptions to store the bits as coins on a table, or in the position of any object on the space station, or in whatever states any kind of object can have.
 Important is to have a way to read and write the bits by analyzing and rearranging these objects, and there are infinitely many different ways to do this.
 How is then a mental state able to emerge out of such a configuration camouflaged in such a way in the state of the universe?
-If we insist on supporting Claim R^{++} , then there seem to be only a way out: accept that more possible subsets of the configuration of the universe support independent potential mental states!
-Are different possible subsets of the state of the universe able to support, provided that their instantaneous configuration can be identified with the state of an appropriate machine, independent mental states?
+If we insist on supporting Claim R^{++} , then there seem to be only a way out: accept that all possible subsets of the configuration of the universe support independent potential mental states!
+Are all possible subsets of the state of the universe able support, in principle, independent mental states?

 These Problems are not necessarily of computationalism, but of classical computationalism under the assumption of locality.
-These arguments do not necessarily refute quantum computationalism, only the classical one from Claim \mathbf{R}^{++} .
+These arguments do not necessarily refute quantum computationalism, only the classical one from Claim R^{++} .